haiwen/seafile-admin-docs/manual/extension/metadata-server.md

 #### Example `.env` for Seafile data is stored locally

 In this case you don't need to add any additional configuration to your `.env`.
-You can also specify image version, maximum local cache size, etc., but you must make sure `MD_STORAGE_TYPE=file`
+You can also specify image version, maximum local cache size, etc.

 ```
 MD_IMAGE=seafileltd/seafile-md-server:latest
 MD_MAX_CACHE_SIZE=1GB
-MD_STORAGE_TYPE=file
 ```

 #### Example `.env` for  Seafile data is stored in the storage backend (e.g., S3)